 United States v.
 Quanta T. Black: Black, a multi-convicted felon, was sentenced to 115 months in federal prison for being a felon in possession of a firearm, as a result of a domestic related shooting in Nashville in.
 Black had prior convictions for 2nd degree assault, illegal firearms possession, and witness intimidation.

-On September 17, 2001, the US Attorney General directed that the United States Attorney’s Office in each district establish an Anti-Terrorism Advisory Council (ATAC).
+The United States Attorney's Office for the Middle District of Tennessee has established and maintains an Anti-Terrorism Advisory Council (ATAC).
 The current function of each ATAC is to enhance training and information sharing among the district’s federal, state and local law enforcement, as well as other first responders and private parties, in matters related to terrorism.
-Assistant U.S. Attorney (AUSA) Van Vincent is the ATAC Coordinator for the Middle District of Tennessee.
+Assistant U.S. Attorney (AUSA) Ben Schrader is the ATAC Coordinator for the Middle District of Tennessee.

 The primary objectives of the JTTF are: 1) the prevention and disruption of terrorist activity by implementing the full range of resources available to investigate terrorist incidents; and 2) the vigorous prosecution of those who have committed, or intend to commit, terrorist acts in the United States.